spl1nes/tmrank/README.md

 ## Api

-We provide a very simple and open API
+We provide a very simple and open API.
+All responds are with `Content-Type: application/json;` headers.

 ### Types